Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ])
 ```

-<li>Parachain A then sends the following mesasge to the trusted destination</li>
+<li>Parachain A then sends the following message to the trusted destination</li>

 ```rust
 Xcm(vec![